sudara/melatonin_blur/README.md

 On Windows, it optionally depends on the Intel IPP library.
 If IPP is not present, it will fall back to a JUCE FloatVectorOperations implementation for single channel (shadows, etc) and Gin's Stack Blur for ARGB.

-Interested in how this all work?
+Interested in how the blurring works?
 [I wrote an in-depth article about Stack Blur](https://melatonin.dev/blog/implementing-marios-stack-blur-15-times-in-cpp/).

 ## Installation